 Clinician and Staff Training

-All clinicians and staff need to have been appropriately trained to manage complaints competently.
+All clinicians and staff will have been appropriately trained to manage complaints competently.

 The service provides training in dispute management, customer service and our complaints management procedures as part of induction and through regular updates.